Which GFSI Certification is Right for My Business?

 1-Minute Summary

-Choosing the Right GFSI Certification
+Choosing the Right GFSI-Recognized Certification

 Each has a unique focus and mission.
 One commonality among these GFSI certifications is the requirement for an independent third-party GFSI audit of your facilities and food safety processes to ensure specific standards are met as well as annual audits that confirm good practices remain in place to maintain the certification.